-This notice and the accompanying materials comprise the Author's Kit for the Eighth NASA Goddard Conference on Mass Storage Systems and Technologies which is held in cooperation with the Seventeenth IEEE Symposium on Mass Storage Systems on March 27 - 30, 2000.
+This notice and the accompanying materials comprise the Author's Kit for the Eighteenth IEEE Symposium on Mass Storage Systems held jointly with Ninth NASA Goddard Conference on Mass Storage Systems and Technologies held on April 17-20, 2001.
 The kit contains the following items:

-- 1. This notice
+- I. This notice

 - 2. Format Instructions

 - 3. Speaker Information Form

-- 4. Preliminary Program Agenda
+- 4. Preliminary Program Agenda (not available, yet)

 - 5. Templates for MS Word, LaTeX, and FrameMaker, and FrameMaker.mif